How to Say 'I Love You' in Dothraki — Anha Zhilak Yera

 Why Dothraki Express Love Through Metaphor

 Dothraki culture, as built by George R. R. Martin and developed by David J. Peterson, places action above declaration.
-A Dothraki rider proves love through devotion — protection in battle, gifts of horses, public acknowledgement at the khalasar's hearth.
+A Dothraki rider proves love through devotion — protection in battle, gifts of horses, public acknowledgement before the khalasar.
 Verbs of feeling are blunt instruments in this culture; endearments and metaphor carry the affective weight.

-This is also why Anha zhilak yera sounds a little clinical to an experienced Dothraki speaker.
+This is also why Anha zhilak yera sounds a little plain to an experienced Dothraki speaker.
 It is correct, but it is the way an outsider would say it.
-The way Drogo says it — and the way Daenerys learns to say it — is Shekh ma shieraki anni.
+The way Drogo says it — and the way Daenerys learns to say it back — is Jalan atthirari anni and Shekh ma shieraki anni.

 For more in this register, see our complete guide to Dothraki love phrases.